-(1) That planning permission be granted, subject to the following conditions:

-- 1. The development hereby permitted must be begun not later than the expiration of three years beginning with the date of this notice. - 2.
+- (1) That Listed Building Consent be Granted subject to the following conditions: - 1.
+The works hereby permitted must be begun not later than the expiration of three years, beginning with the date on which the consent was granted. - 2.
 The development hereby permitted will be completed strictly in accordance with the approved drawings nos: Heritage Statement dated 29/9/16, 1772/01, 02, 03, 04B, 05A, 06A, 07A. - 3.
-Samples of the types and details of colours of all the external finishes shall be submitted for approval in writing by the Local Planning Authority prior to the commencement of the development, and the development shall be implemented in accordance with such approved detail.
+Samples of the types and details of colours of all the external finishes shall be submitted for approval in writing by the Local Planning Authority prior to the commencement of the development, and the development shall be implemented in accordance with such approved detail. - 4.
+Additional drawings that show details of proposed new [windows, doors, rooflights, eaves, verges, fascias, cills, structural openings and junctions with the existing building add/delete as appropriate], by section and elevation at scales between 1:20 and 1:1 as appropriate, shall be submitted to and approved by the LPA in writing prior to the commencement of any works. - 5.
+All new rainwater goods and soil and vent pipes shall be of black painted aluminium.